Protecting Voters’ Right to Privacy

 A: He did, but as numerous reporters pointed out, he was mistaken.
 The plaintiffs first filed this case in the United States District Court for the District of Columbia in July 2017.
 On July 3, 2018, that court dismissed the case on jurisdictional grounds, holding that the District of Columbia was “the wrong forum for plaintiffs’ lawsuit.”
 The Judge went out of her way in issuing that ruling to state: “it bears emphasizing that this Court’s ruling is not based on a finding that there was no collusion between defendants and Russia during the 2016 presidential election.”
 Protect Democracy disagreed with that ruling, but has now filed the case in the United States District Court for the Eastern District of Virginia, where the Trump Campaign is incorporated and where therefore the court unquestionably has jurisdiction.

-Q. But if some of the leaked information was newsworthy, doesn’t the First Amendment apply to the entire release of emails?
+Q. If some of the leaked information was newsworthy, doesn’t the First Amendment apply to the entire release of emails?

 Q. Could your case limit First Amendment protections for journalists?

-A. No, the Trump Campaign can be held accountable without narrowing protections for journalists.
-The First Amendment will continue to protect the press because the First Amendment protects the publication of truthful, newsworthy information.
+A. No. The First Amendment will continue to protect the press because the First Amendment protects the publication of truthful, newsworthy information.
 A journalist who receives information that is of public interest has the constitutional right to publish that information, even if the journalist’s source obtained it through unlawful means.

 Q. What if a journalist publishes information that she deems newsworthy, but a court disagrees?
 Would she then be liable?